SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive-on-contact.md

 9. In the **Type** dropdown, you may select one of the available document types.

 10. In the **Visible for** field, click the arrow next to the field.
-A list is displayed allowing you to choose if the document will be visible to all users, private (visible only to the user defined as owner) or visible to all users in the user group that the owner belongs to.
+A list is displayed allowing you to choose if the document should be visible to all users, private (visible only to the user defined as owner) or visible to all users in the user group that the owner belongs to.

     > [!NOTE]
     > The **Visible for** field is only available if this right is assigned to you in SuperOffice Settings and maintenance.

 11. Outlook only: Check the **Remove from inbox** box if you would like to remove the email from the inbox and move it to the **Deleted items** folder in the mail client after it is successfully archived in SuperOffice CRM.

 12. Check the **Include attachments** box if you would like to archive the email including attachments.
-If you uncheck this option, the email will be saved without any attachments.
+If you uncheck this option, the email is saved without any attachments.

 13. Click **OK**.
 The selected email(s) and any attachments are archived to SuperOffice CRM as new documents.
 You can then double-click any of these documents in the **Activities** section tab to open the email in your mail client.